zhouyl/flowblade/docs/components/typography/text.md

 # Text

 Text component for displaying paragraph text.
+Text provides a flexible way to render text content with support for various sizes, weights, colors, and alignment options.

 ## Basic Usage